Opera in due atti. Running Time: 2 hours 53 minutes.

 VIDEO!
 Apologies for the visual quality but this is the only video of this opera.

 LOOK OUT FOR:

 Scene 1: The Capitol Square before the Temple of Jupiter.

-0: Dio dell’armi, che infondevi After a few (rather uneventful) opening bars, the opera launches into a massive choral triumphal introduction scene *** for Crispo, who has been victorious in his war against the Gauls.
+0: Dio dell’armi, che infondevi After a few (rather uneventful) opening bars, the opera launches into a massive (twenty-minute long) choral triumphal introduction scene *** for Crispo, who has been victorious in his war against the Gauls.
 After the two minute chorus, Fausta steps out into the footlights and tells us about her predicament: horniness for her own step-son!
 This is apparently an addition for the 1833 production at La Fenice.
 We then return to around twelve more minutes of celebratory chorusing punctuated by plot forwarding ensembles (a good duet between Crispo and Constantine which turns into a trio with Fausta and then a quartet with Beroe culminating in Crispo publicly declaring his love for Beroe, who is apparently the daughter of a Gaulish prince).
 Constantine declares that Crispo and Beroe will be married the following day, but Fausta, who is in panic mode, tells him that it must be the day after that, as the goddess Vesta ordains that it be so.
 A grand climax (the orchestra reiterates the one big tune from the opening chorus) leads to the scene ending with a frightful recitative in which Massimiano vows to destroy his son-in-law and step-grandson.

 Scene 2: The imperial apartments.